-This subsection is necessary to maintain consistency with criteria established by CDPH.
+This subsection is necessary to maintain consistency with criteria established by CDPH and to ensure that people do not return to work while still infectious.

 Proposed subsection (c)(11)(B) specifies criteria that must be met before a COVID-19 case who tested positive but never developed COVID-19 symptoms may return to work.